cameronmclean/hyperPatterns/hyperPatterns.md

 OK - so half way there...
 reused much code from POST /new - currently attachments are overwriten upon new POST, so just need to add logic to compare old with new copy metadata over and shoudl be OK.
-ALSO - noticed that context field is never saved - check hp.jp for typos in this key/value wrangling...
+ALSO - noticed that context field is never saved - check hp.jp for typos in this key/value wrangling... << FIXED

+So the next step is to add _attachments as hidden fields (in a conveinient format), so we can wrangle it for compare and update at POST/couchdb insert.attachment()